-Today’s new music cocktails is a sensual treat.
-These six songs from American, Australian and Greek artists feature funky beats that will move your body to introspective rock that will speak to your mind.
+Today’s menu of new music cocktails is full of sensual treats.
+These six songs from American, Australian, and Greek artists range from funky beats that will move your body to introspective rock that will speak to your mind.
 We kick things off with a favorite duo whose third album arrives in October.

 Cults – “I Took Your Picture” (New York City, USA)